 What you’ll do

-You’ll learn how to monitor and analyse German/EU policy on a daily basis to keep our clients informed of legislative developments as they happen.
+You’ll learn how to monitor and analyse EU policy on a daily basis to keep our clients informed of legislative developments as they happen.
 Real-time monitoring requires grit and determination as well as a love of policy.

 We’ll train you to write concise summaries of policy debates.
-Full professional proficiency in German is therefore a must.
+Full professional proficiency in English is therefore a must.
 You’ll also assist the creation of our popular daily and weekly e-mails and special reports, as well as playing a support role on our social media channels.

 Skills you’ll demonstrate